Gerald Meerschaert: 2024

 Meerschaert faced Bryan Barberena on March 16, 2024, at UFC Fight Night 239.
 He won the bout by a rear-naked choke submission at the end of the second round.

 Meerschaert faced Edmen Shahbazyan on August 24, 2024, at UFC on ESPN 62.
 Despite being dropped by a body blow and receiving repeated ground strikes, he won the fight via an arm-triangle submission in the second round.
 With his twelfth UFC finish, Meershaert surpassed Anderson Silva for the most finishes in UFC Middleweight history.
 This fight earned him another Performance of the Night award.

 Meerschaert faced former ONE Light Heavyweight and Middleweight World Champion Reinier de Ridder on November 9, 2024 at UFC Fight Night 247.
 He lost the fight via an arm-triangle choke submission in the third round.

 2025

 Meerschaert faced Brad Tavares on April 5, 2025 at UFC on ESPN 65.
 He lost the fight by unanimous decision.

 Meerschaert faced Michał Oleksiejczuk on August 16, 2025, at UFC 319.
 He lost the fight via technical knockout in round one.

 Meerschaert faced Kyle Daukaus on November 15, 2025, at UFC 322.
 He lost the fight via a brabo choke submission early into round one.

+2026

+Meerschaert faced Jacob Malkoun on May 2, 2026 at UFC Fight Night 275.
+At the weigh-ins, Meerschaert weighed in at 190 pounds, 4 pounds over the middleweight non-title fight limit.
+His bout proceeded at catchweight and he was fined 30 percent of his purse, which went to Malkoun.
+He lost the fight via unanimous decision.

+Meerschaert is scheduled to face Julius Walker on October 10, 2026 at UFC Fight Night 290.